BonsaiDen/JavaScript-Garden/doc/functions.md

     var foo = function() {};

-The above assigns the unnamed and, therefore, *anonymous* function, to the variable `foo`.
+The above assigns the unnamed and - *anonymous* - function to the variable `foo`.

     foo; // 'undefined'
     foo(); // this raises a TypeError